German Sauerkraut Casserole Recipe

-We were on a weekend mini adventure on a cold, drizzly October day.
+On a cold, drizzly October day, we were on a weekend mini getaway.
 It was about noon, and we were looking for somewhere fun to eat.
 The tiny, tidy downtown was inviting, and we noticed a sign that read, “German Dinner served today 11:00-1:00.”
 We were in adventure mode and eager to try something different.

 So we thought, why not?
 I mean, my husband is 100% German.
 German food is great, and we were both hungry.
 We bought a ticket and got in line.